 - Bake for 12-15 minutes until lightly golden around the edges and biscuits come off easily from the parchment paper.

 - Remove from oven and cool on baking sheet for 3 minutes.

 - Transfer to a wire rack to cool completely.

-Store in an airtight container, in the pantry, for 1 week.
+- Store in an airtight container, at room temperature, for 1 week – 10 days.

 - To freeze biscuits, allow them to cool down completely, freeze them on a tray individually, and then transfer them to a sealed container or freezer bag with parchment paper layers between them.
 Label and store for up to 3 months.